akshayranganath/akshayranganath.github.io/_posts/2017-5-2-Synthetic-Testing-With-WPT-and-Jenkins.md

 ---
 layout: post
-title: Synthetic testing with WPT and Jenkins
+title: Synthetic Testing and with WPT and Jenkins
 comment: true
+description: Webpagetest is very good for monitoring website performance.
+By using Jenkins to run synthetic tests on WPT, it is possible to build a decent solution for automated performance monitoring and validating your performance budget.
 ---
 Webpagetest is an indispensable tool to performance monitoring of websites.
 Using the scripted test+REST API and combining with Jenkins, WPT can be converted to a synthetic testing tool to test scenario beyond the scope of tools like Gomez and Catchpoint.